 By 1882 there were 3,600 gas consumers in Oxford [the city's population was around 41,000].
 The gasworks acquired land south of the Thames (just to the west of the newly-developing suburb of Grandpont) partly from University College.
 Here the company built new plant and gasholders, though opposition from both city and university prevented the actual manufacture of gas there.
 In 1886/7 a specially-built spur of the Great Western railway was constructed to serve the works.
 Jackson's Oxford Journal noted that 'The inconvenience and expense of carting coal through the streets from the Railway Station to the Gas Works has long been felt, and the present undertaking will prove a saving to the ratepayers of the City, and the roads will be relieved of their heavy traffic.'

-This single-track railway spur can be seen near the centre of the plan above, curving south of the gasholder marked '35'.
 The spur crossed the Thames just to the west of the gasworks on a new bridge - Isis Bridge - which was built immediately beside the existing Great Western mainline railway bridge.
 Both these bridges still carry railways today.

 The line then crossed the Thames again, further south, on another new bridge (which also still exists) built privately by the gas company.
 This was designed by engineer Charles Hawksley and cost almost £6,000.
 The central cast iron piers were sunk twenty feet into the river bed and the floor of the bridge was supported by cross girders three feet deep through which cast iron gas pipes passed.
 These can still be seen under the bridge.
+(This bridge and the railway spur can be seen near the centre of the plan above: the single-track spur leaves the main line between the gasholders marked '36' and '35' and then curves south of gasholder '35'.)

 The bridge was a multifunctional structure: one half of its platform supported a single track of rails, the other was used as a cart road on which horses pulled wagons laden with coal, because GWR steam engines were not allowed on to the private gasworks railway.
 This continued for twenty years until 1907 when the gas company purchased its first steam locomotive.
 A footway with granite kerbs allowed workers to cross between the sites on the north and south banks of the river.
 On the northern side the rails were carried on an elevated wooden gantry eleven feet above the ground as far as the retort house.